-During the three months ended April 30, 2009, we incurred net borrowings of \$0.5 million under our revolving credit agreement.
-In September 2008 we entered into a new \$25.0 million revolving credit agreement with First Victoria National Bank (the "Bank"), which replaced our then existing \$12.5 million facility with the Bank.
+During the nine months ended October 31, 2009, we incurred net borrowings of \$5.3 million under our revolving credit agreement.
+In September 2008, we entered into a \$25.0 million revolving credit agreement with First Victoria National Bank (the "Bank").
 Amounts available for borrowing are determined by a borrowing base.
 The borrowing base is computed based upon eligible accounts receivable and eligible lease pool assets.
-Based upon the latest calculation of the borrowing base we believe that the entire \$25.0 million of the facility is available to us.
+Based upon the latest calculation of the borrowing base, we believe that the entire \$25.0 million of the facility is available to us.
 The revolving credit facility matures on September 24, 2010.
 However, at any time prior to maturity, we can convert any or all outstanding balances into a series of 48-month notes.
 Amounts converted into these notes are due in 48 equal monthly installments.
 The revolving credit facility is secured by essentially all of our domestic assets.
 Interest is payable monthly at the prime rate.
-The credit agreement contains certain financial covenants that require us, among other things, to maintain a debt to shareholders' equity ratio of no more than 0.7 to 1.0, maintain a current assets to current liabilities ratio of not less than 1.25 to 1.0 and produce quarterly earnings before interest, taxes, depreciation and amortization ("EBITDA") of not less than \$2.0 million.
-As indicated by the following chart, we were in compliance with all financial covenants as of April 30, 2009:
+The revolving credit agreement contains certain financial covenants that require us, among other things, to maintain a debt to shareholders' equity ratio of no more than 0.7 to 1.0, maintain a current assets to current liabilities ratio of not less than 1.25 to 1.0 and produce quarterly earnings before interest, taxes, depreciation and amortization ("EBITDA") of not less than \$2.0 million.

+As indicated by the following chart, we were in compliance with all financial covenants as of October 31, 2009:

-Description of Financial Covenant Required Amount Actual as of April 30, 2009 or for period then ended Ratio of debt to shareholder's equity Not more than 0.7:1.0 0.08:1.0 Ratio of current assets to current liabilities Not less than 1.25:1.0 2.29:1.0 Quarterly EBITDA Not less than \$2.0 million \$4.5 million
+Description of Financial Covenant Ratio of debt to shareholder's equity Required Amount Not more than 0.7:1.0 Actual as of October 31, 2009 or for the period then ended 0.14:1.0 Ratio of current assets to current liabilities Not less than 1.25:1.0 2.99:1.0 Quarterly EBITDA Not less than \$2.0 million \$6.4 million

-The credit agreement also provides that we may not incur or maintain indebtedness in excess of \$1.0 million without the prior written consent of the Bank, except for borrowings related to the credit agreement.
-As of May 29, 2009, we had approximately \$6.5 million outstanding under this revolving credit agreement.
+The revolving credit agreement also provides that we may not incur or maintain indebtedness in excess of \$1.0 million without the prior written consent of the Bank, except for borrowings related to the revolving credit agreement.
+As of December 4, 2009, we had approximately \$10.7 million outstanding under this revolving credit agreement.